apollographql/apollo-link/docs/source/links/state.md

 entire schema over to Apollo Client.

 Ideally, we'd like to perform type checking at build time to avoid increasing bundle size.
-This is comparable to the rest of the JavaScript ecosystem - for example, Flow and TypeScript types are both stripped out at build time.
+This is comparable to the rest of the JavaScript ecosystem---for example, Flow and TypeScript types are both stripped out at build time.

 We don't consider this a blocker for using `apollo-link-state`, but it is a